Nvidia launches Isaac robot platform with Jetson Xavier robot processor

-Nvidia launched its Nvidia Isaac robot platform today to power the next generation of autonomous machines, bringing artificial intelligence capabilities to robots for manufacturing, logistics, agriculture, construction and many other industries.
+Nvidia launched its Nvidia Isaac robot platform today to power the next generation of autonomous machines, bringing artificial intelligence capabilities to robots for manufacturing, logistics, agriculture, construction, and many other industries.

-Launched at Computex 2018 in Taiwan by Nvidia CEO Jensen Huang, the Nvidia Isaac platform includes new hardware, software and a virtual-world robot simulator that makes it easy for developers to create new kinds of robots.
+Launched at Computex 2018 in Taiwan by Nvidia CEO Jensen Huang, the Nvidia Isaac platform includes new hardware, software, and a virtual-world robot simulator that makes it easy for developers to create new kinds of robots.

 “AI is the most powerful technology force of our time,” said Huang, in a statement.
 “Its first phase will enable new levels of software automation that boost productivity in many industries.
 Next, AI, in combination with sensors and actuators, will be the brain of a new generation of autonomous machines.
-Someday, there will be billions of intelligent machines in manufacturing, home delivery, warehouse logistics and much more.”
+Someday, there will be billions of intelligent machines in manufacturing, home delivery, warehouse logistics, and much more.”

 At the heart of Nvidia Isaac is Jetson Xavier, Nvidia’s first computer designed specifically for robotics.
 With more than 9 billion transistors, it delivers over 30 TOPS (trillion operations per second).
 That’s more processing capability than a powerful workstation while using a third the energy of a lightbulb.

-Jetson Xavier has six kinds of high-performance processors — a Volta Tensor Core graphics processing unit (GPU), an eight-core ARM64 CPU, dual NVDLA deep learning accelerators, an image processor, a vision processor and a video processor.
+Jetson Xavier has six kinds of high-performance processors — a Volta Tensor Core graphics processing unit (GPU), an eight-core ARM64 CPU, dual NVDLA deep learning accelerators, an image processor, a vision processor, and a video processor.

 These processors enable dozens of algorithms to be processed concurrently and in real time for sensor processing, odometry, localization and mapping, vision and perception, and path planning.
-This level of performance is essential for a robot to take input from sensors, locate itself, perceive its environment, recognize and predict motion of nearby objects, reason about what action to perform and articulate itself safely, Nvidia said.
+This level of performance is essential for a robot to take input from sensors, locate itself, perceive its environment, recognize and predict motion of nearby objects, reason about what action to perform, and articulate itself safely, Nvidia said.

-Nvidia provides a toolbox for the simulation, training, verification and deployment of Jetson Xavier.
-This robotics software consists of the Isaac software development kit (SDK),or tools that let users develop robotics algorithm software and runtime frameworks with fully accelerated libraries.
-It also includes Isaac IMX, or Isaac Intelligent Machine Acceleration applications, a collection of Nvidia-developed robotics algorithm software; and it includes Isaac Sim — a highly realistic virtual simulation environment for developers to train autonomous machines and perform hardware-in-the-loop testing with Jetson Xavier.
+Nvidia provides a toolbox for the simulation, training, verification, and deployment of Jetson Xavier.
+This robotics software consists of the Isaac software development kit (SDK), or tools that let users develop robotics algorithm software and runtime frameworks with fully accelerated libraries.
+It also includes Isaac IMX, or Isaac Intelligent Machine Acceleration applications, a collection of Nvidia-developed robotics algorithm software.
+And it includes Isaac Sim — a highly realistic virtual simulation environment for developers to train autonomous machines and perform hardware-in-the-loop testing with Jetson Xavier.

 Isaac puts a lot of computer power at the edge of the network.
 That’s necessary as AI becomes pervasive.
 With this level of AI computing power at the edge, autonomous machines can perceive the world around them with superhuman capabilities, detecting and recognizing their surroundings from sensors of all kinds, Nvidia said.